DiceTechJobs/RelevancyFeedback/README.md

 Current branch is compiled for Solr 5.4.
 I will be adding branches compiled against Solr 6 versions shortly.
 If there is a particular version of Solr you need this for, please create a GitHub issue and I'll see what I can do.

 # Importing into SOLR
 Please see the official SOLR guidelines for registering plugins with solr.
+This basically involves simply dropping the

 - [Solr Plugins](https://wiki.apache.org/solr/SolrPlugins)
 - [Adding custom plugins in Solr cloud](https://lucene.apache.org/solr/guide/6_6/adding-custom-plugins-in-solrcloud-mode.html)